open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/nuscenes_det.md

 ## Dataset Preparation

-We typically need to organize the useful data information with a .pkl or .json file in a specific style, e.g., coco-style for organizing images and their annotations.
+We typically need to organize the useful data information with a .pkl file in a specific style, e.g., coco-style for organizing images and their annotations.
 To prepare these files for nuScenes, run the following command:

 ```bash